NCSU-Libraries/ole-migrator-tools/migrator-base/README.md

 There is also a placeholder for a "persistor" strategy that used the OLE Docstore API.
 Time constraints have meant this didn't get developed.

+### More on the "loader" Persistor

+By default, the output "loader" files will be put into `/tmp` or, if no such directory exists, your system's temporary dir (the value of `java.io.tmpdir` system property).
+All created files will start with `ole-` and most will be in CSV; bibliographic records will be in a file named `ole-bibs.txt` and use '$$$$' as a field separator and `--\n--` (two minus signs on either side of a UNIX newline) as a record separator.

+ See the package-level groovydoc for `org.kuali.ole.contrib.persistor.loader` for more on how to load these files into your MySQL database.

 ## Utilities

 Currently a very basic "streaming JSON reader" is included should you